Local Option Sales Tax

 - The remaining 25% will be used to fund Linn County Conservation projects

-Linn County Conservation would continue to improve the county parks system and recreational areas, expand and improve trails, and improve park facilities such as modernizing restrooms.
+Linn County Conservation will continue to improve the county parks system and recreational areas, expand and improve trails, and improve park facilities such as modernizing restrooms.

 Accomplishments to Date